-We believe that every reasonable adjustment needs to be made to enable access to this training programme by those who are disabled in any way by society.
-The DClinPsy programme is within the Division of Health Research, a department which strives to make itself inclusive.
+We believe that every reasonable adjustment needs to be made for those who are disabled in any way by society in order for them to participate in LUPIN and DClinPsy programme activities.

 For example, we will always hold our meetings in buildings which are accessible for people with physical disabilities, aids can be provided for people with hearing impairments, and we will try to provide documents in a format that is accessible and readable.